smehta07/surgery-negative-outcome-prediction/README.md

 __init__.py - declares folder as a package

-files - contains the data csv files and models

 templates - contains HTML pages

 static - static files to do with styling